magenta-aps/OS2mo-ldap-import-export/README.md

 an `IT Support` department.

 Created organizational units are called `IMPORTED FROM LDAP: {name}`.
-They have a default organizational unit type and level specified in the environment variables as `DEFAULT_ORG_UNIT_TYPE` and `DEFAULT_ORG_UNIT_LEVEL`.
+They have a default organizational unit type and level specified in the environment variables with `DEFAULT_ORG_UNIT_TYPE` and `DEFAULT_ORG_UNIT_LEVEL`.
 The idea is that users manually go in and remove the `IMPORTED FROM LDAP` tag.
 While they are doing this they can also set the proper level and type for the organization.